theharveyz/cms/intl.en-US/User Guide/RAM for CloudMonitor.md

 # RAM for CloudMonitor {#concept_z4m_23b_wdb .concept}

-CloudMonitor supports [RAM](https://ram.console.aliyun.com/?spm=a2c4g.11186623.2.4.yZVEW2#/).
-This allows you to control permissions for Cloud Service Monitoring metric data, alarm rule management, alarm contact and alarm contact group management through sub-accounts.
+[RAM](https://partners-intl.console.aliyun.com/#/ram) permissions are supported in CloudMonitor.
+Through the integration of the monitoring console with access control features, you can easily and quickly apply permissions for cloud service monitoring data, alarm rule management, alarm contact and alarm contact groups, and event subscription and related features.

 **Note:**

-Currently, metric data queries are supported for the following cloud products:
+RAM monitoring data queries are supported for the following cloud products:

 -   ECS
 -   RDS